apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

         TCP_NOTSENT_LOWAT (64)
         INCOMING_CPU (128)

-   Note: If MPTCP is enabled, TCP_NODELAY is only supported on Linux kernels 5.17+.
-TCP_FASTOPEN and TCP_NOTSENT_LOWAT socket options are currently not supported.
+   Note: If MPTCP is enabled, TCP_NODELAY is only supported on Linux kernels 5.17+ and TCP_FASTOPEN is only supported on Linux kernels 6.2+.
+TCP_NOTSENT_LOWAT socket option is currently not supported.

 .. note::